 Carp and goldfish have gotten around this problem by metabolizing the carbohydrates into ethanol.
 They also minimize energy expenditure.
-Being drunk as hell probably helps with this, but it’s hard to say for sure.
+Getting drunk as hell probably helps with this, but it’s hard to say for sure.

 Carp survive winters under frozen ponds in this way, but your question asks about being frozen solid.
 It may survive a few days of this, getting drunk off its internal carbohydrates instead of needing outside oxygen to respire, but if water is not available to drink, it will still die.

-Let us know about your fish keeping experience or queries in the comments section below.
+Let us know about your fish-keeping experience or queries in the comments section below.